natritmeyer/site_prism/README.md

 To expose the iframe, reference it from another page or class using the `iframe` method.
-The `iframe` method takes 3 arguments; the name by which you would like to reference the iframe, the page class that represents the iframe, and an ID or class by which you can locate the iframe.
+The `iframe` method takes 3 arguments; the name by which you would like to reference the iframe, the page class that represents the iframe, and the CSS selector by which you can locate the iframe.
 For example:

 ```ruby
 class PageContainingIframe < SitePrism::Page